mineysm/ErrP_APP/README.md

 # Single Trial Detection of Error-related Potentials

-This repository contains MATLAB code for the paper titled "Single trial detection of error-related potentials in brain–machine interfaces: a survey and comparison of methods," in Journal of Neural Engineering, vol. 20, pp. 5681-5692, 2023, doi: [10.1088/1741-2552/acabe9](https://doi.org/10.1088/1741-2552/acabe9).
+This repository contains MATLAB code for the paper titled "Single trial detection of error-related potentials in brain–machine interfaces: a survey and comparison of methods," in Journal of Neural Engineering, vol. 20, 2023, doi: [10.1088/1741-2552/acabe9](https://doi.org/10.1088/1741-2552/acabe9).

 ## Preparation